bermejoblasco/pruebas/labs-pr/Drive-user-engagement-across-all-your-devices-with-Microsoft-Graph/Includes/1-Microsoft Graph/SampleApiCalls.md

-#Sample API calls
+# Sample API calls

 At this point we are ready to interact with Microsoft Graph.

-To do this we will create a console application to which we will add the necessary code to perform authentication using Microsoft Graph and then we will list all the documents that we have in OneDrive.
+To do this we will create a console application to which we add the necessary code to perform authentication using Microsoft Graph and then we will list all the documents that we have in OneDrive.

-##Create a console app
+## Create a console app

-Download the base project from [here](http://github.com) **TOOD: Cambiar el link por el que toca**
+Download the base project from [here](/labs-pr/Drive-user-engagement-across-all-your-devices-with-Microsoft-Graph/src/Microsoft.Graph.HOL.ConsoleBase/)

-##Authenticate user
+##A uthenticate user
 Now let's add the authentication.

 - In App.config add